Emerging from the shadows

 “Despite our progress with social equality, victim blaming and shaming remains the greatest stigma in sexual assault,” Bowles said.
 “So often, we ask questions that make survivors feel there is something he or she should have done to prevent the assault.
 Sexual assault is, in fact, a ‘one-way’ violence that is 100 percent the responsibility of the person perpetrating the act.”

-“I started getting really, really physically sick,” Emma said.
+“I started getting really, really physically sick,” Elizabeth said.
 “My mental game was already gone, and then I started getting physically sick where I went from 140 pounds to 113 in two weeks.
 Doctors couldn’t tell me why.
 The combination of everything was just not in my favor.
 I almost had to take incompletes in all of my classes, and it was horrible.
 It was rough.
 But I got through it.”

 Despite being a global problem, confusion remains over what exactly constitutes the classification of sexual assault.
 Texas law defines it as “sexual touching of another without consent.”
 If a person is physically unable to consent, such as if they are intoxicated or under the influence, it is classified as sexual assault.
-Despite the simplicity of the definition, victims like Emma say that misinformation and a lack of understanding are still prevalent.
+Despite the simplicity of the definition, victims like Elizabeth say that misinformation and a lack of understanding are still prevalent.

-“I noticed that if someone gets bitten by a dog, and they say ‘Oh I’m kind of wary around them now,’ most people understand,” Emma said.
+“I noticed that if someone gets bitten by a dog, and they say ‘Oh I’m kind of wary around them now,’ most people understand,” Elizabeth said.
 “But if a woman says she was raped or abused by a man in the past, and now says she’s afraid of them, she gets told she’s paranoid and needs to get over it.”

 The consequences of sexual assault linger long after the crime is committed.
 Many sexual assault survivors suffer from post-traumatic stress disorder, depression, eating disorders, substance use, and suicidal thoughts or actions.
 Liz Ennis, The Turning Point’s community outreach coordinator, said the road to recovery can be a long and painful one for those who have suffered from sexual assault.